 - To make the Chicken, Leek and Mushroom Pie really tasty, it's important to reduce the stock by at least a third (pic 3).
 Adding a third less stock may seem like an easier option but believe me, the best stock is a reduced stock!

 - The cream cheese is added to the mixture once the stock has been reduced and the pan has been taken off the heat.
 The mixture can then be spooned into a shallow oven proof dish (pic 4).

-- Cut each sheet of filo pastry into 2 and spray each piece with 4 – 5 pumps of Frylight (pic 5).
+- Cut each sheet of filo pastry into 2 and spray each piece with 4 - 5 pumps of Frylight or an alternative calorie controlled spray oil such as Pam (pic 5).

 Which Filo / Phyllo should I use: